JordanWu1997/YSO_Identifier/README.md

 #### 3.1.2.
 Prepare samples catalogs
 This work needs three sample catalogs for evolved stars, stars and galaxies.
+We provides these three catalogs in `./tables` directory.
+But note that since the size of template star catalog is too large for github, we provide the scripts for user to generate template star on their own.

 ```bash
 cd ./tables